Blog - Washington, DC

 Weaknesses: cannot be used for bridges, at this time.

 These crowns are marketed as the ultimate solution for the patient because they are all in one day.
-The patient has the tooth prepared, an intraoral scan is done, and the dentist’s milling machine fabricates the complete crown using a tooth colored ingot.
+The patient has the tooth prepared, an intraoral scan is done, and the dentist’s milling machine fabricates the complete crown using a tooth-colored ingot.
 The crown is “stamped out” by a program using preformed crown forms from a library of “usual” crowns for a particular area and size.
-It is not custom fabricated and is dependent on the accuracy of the milling machine, the drills being used (and how often they are replaced), and other factors.
+It is not custom fabricated and depends on the accuracy of the milling machine, the drills being used (and how often they are replaced), and other factors.

-Strengths: for the patient seeking “quick” as the first priority.
-The patient comes in, has the tooth prepared, scanned, and receives the crown in the same day.
+Strengths: The patient seeks “quick” as the first priority.
+The patient comes in, has the tooth prepared and scanned, and receives the crown on the same day.

-Weaknesses: poor fit, since this crown is dependent upon the accuracy of the scan and the milling machine that is in the dental office, which is not as precise as the higher grade milling machines; monochromatic color, since no color can be placed internally by using different porcelains and colors can only be changed by applying surface stains, which is usually performed by dental technicians.
+Weaknesses: Poor fit, since this crown is dependent upon the accuracy of the scan and the milling machine in the dental office, which is not as precise as the higher-grade milling machines; monochromatic color, since no color can be placed internally by using different porcelains, and colors can only be changed by applying surface stains, which is usually performed by dental technicians.

-Indications for use: none; speed should not take precedent over quality of the fit and esthetics
+Indications for use: none; speed should not take precedence over quality of the fit and esthetics

 Summary: